-To date, the municipalities within the Catfish Creek Source Protection Area have been given the opportunity to participate in the development of the Source Protection Plan policies.
+To date, the municipalities within the Catfish Creek Source Protection Area have been given the opportunity to participate in the development and update of the Source Protection Plan policies.

-Specifically, the County of Oxford has been present at various meetings hosted by the Lake Erie Source Protection Region over the past two years in order to develop locally implementable policies.
+Specifically, the County of Oxford has been present at various meetings hosted by the Lake Erie Source Protection Region over the years in order to develop locally implementable policies.
 These policies have been reviewed by municipal staff and council.
-Early engagement with the municipal council began in the fall of 2011 with staff presentations and participation at various committee and council meetings.
+Pre-consultation on the latest update of the Source Protection Plan began in the fall of 2022 with the County of Oxford and impacted lower-tier municipality.